 Having talked about volume and ways to improve it while maintaining the quality; it is also important to consider when you will be using your marine stereo speakers.
 If you are at sea or on an isolated mooring this should not be an issue.

 However, if you are in a marina you must consider your neighbors.
 There may be people in the boats next to you who do not share your enthusiasm for the latest pop tunes!

 It is important to consider them when selecting your marine stereo system.
 A good quality speaker will provide excellent sound at low levels as well as high; allowing you to enjoy your music no matter where you are.

 You should also remember that sounds over 85 decibels can cause permanent damage to your hearing, while anything over 100dB can cause a serious issue with just 15 minutes of listening.

-Finally, you should be looking at the water rating on your speakers.
-Water resistant is not the same as waterproof.
+Finally, you should be looking at the water-resistance or IPX rating on your marine speakers.
+Water-resistant is not the same as waterproof.
 This means they are able to handle some rain or sea spray.